Configuring Samba

 - Exit Node: Back to your desktop:

-- Test Access: From another machine:
+Ctrl+D - Test Access: From another machine:

 - Linux:

-smbclient -L //terrible-tuneup -U nobody%
+smbclient -L //terrible-tuneup -U nobody%- Lists the

 - Lists the